contrailcirrus/contrails-notebook-dash/README.md

 # Contrails Notebook Dashboards

+This repository hosts public code and dashboards that support the [Contrails Notebook](https://notebook.contrails.org/).

+## Setup

-This is an [Observable Framework](https://observablehq.com/framework/) app.
+This repository is an [Observable Framework](https://observablehq.com/framework/) app.
 To install the required dependencies, run:

 ```
 npm install